 Exercise extreme caution

-One look at the performance of some of the best performing stocks on the day they went public during 2013, like food retailer Sprouts Farmer’s Market (SFM) and sandwich chain Potbelly (PBPB), would make it seem like there are opportunities to capture profits.
-Indeed, IPOs averaged a 41% return in 2013.3 The chart below shows the Bloomberg IPO Index making relative highs against the S&P 500, illustrating the outperformance of IPOs compared with the strong broad market last year.
+One look at the performance of some of the best performing stocks on the day they went public would make it seem like there are opportunities to capture profits.
+Annual performance hasn't been to shabby, either.
+IPOs averaged a 21% return in 2014 (see the chart below).

-However, the overall track record of IPOs is a far cry from 2013’s exemplary performance.
-Many companies fail to generate any interest at all on their IPO date, and, unfortunately, investors can be left holding the bag.
+However, that was actually down from a 41% average return in 2013.
+Additionally, many companies fail to generate any interest at all on their IPO date, and, unfortunately, investors can be left holding the bag.

 Believe the hype?